VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 ### GoRouter

 [GoRouter](https://pub.dev/packages/go_router) is a popular routing package that is maintained by the Flutter team.
 It is built on top of the Navigator 2.0 API and reduces much of the boilerplate code that is required for even simple navigation.
 It is a declarative routing package with a URL-based API that supports parsing path and query parameters, redirection, sub-routes, and multiple navigators.
-GoRouter works great wheather your app is running as a mobile app or a web app.
+Additionally, GoRouter works well for both mobile and web apps.

 ### Configuration

-Configuring your routes correctly is a must to be able to deep link to the correct page or to navigate to pages based on your app's state, like redirecting the user to the login page if the user is not authenticated.
+To enable deep linking in your app (such as redirecting to a login page or other feature), routing must be carefully configured to properly support backwards navigation.

 Structure your routes in a way that makes logical sense.
 Avoid placing all of your routes on the root path: